yannvanhalewyn/org-harvest-timesheet/README.md

 Usage: harvest sync FILENAME <options>

-  -p, --default-project PROJECT              Default project -w, --week WEEK                      :all  The week.
+  -p, --default-project PROJECT              Default project -w, --week WEEK                       all  The week.
 One of 'all', 'last' or a weekstring like '20 May' -t, --harvest-access-token TOKEN           The Harvest access token, defaults to HARVEST_ACCESS_TOKEN env -a, --harvest-account-id ACCOUNT_ID        The Harvest access token, defaults to HARVEST_ACCOUNT_ID env -h, --help                                 Show this message